The CTO’s Guide to Scaling Behavioral Health Technology

 They had an Electronic Health Record (EHR).
 They had a scheduling system.
 They had a patient portal.
 None of them talked to each other, and none of them were built for behavioral health workflows.

 This pattern repeats across the $89 billion behavioral health market.
-The sector is growing faster than almost any other in healthcare – ABA therapy visit volume increased 267% between 2019 and 2024 (Clarify Health, 2024).
+The sector is growing faster than almost any other in healthcare, ABA therapy visit volume increased 267% between 2019 and 2024 (Trilliant Health, 2025).
 Private equity is flooding in.
 Multi-site expansion is the mandate.

-This guide covers the technology decisions that determine whether a behavioral health organisation scales or stalls.
-Not generic “digital transformation” – specific to multi-site behavioral health (BH) operations, ABA scheduling complexity, intake automation, and payer compliance.
+This guide covers the technology decisions that determine whether a behavioral health organization scales or stalls.
+Not generic “digital transformation”, specific to multi-site behavioral health (BH) operations, ABA scheduling complexity, intake automation, and payer compliance.

 Healthcare Implementations